kendayao/Project-2/README.md

 ## Description

-Assemble is a platform for quickly organizing public events from exercise groups to protests.
+Assemble is a responsove website application for quickly organizing public events from exercise groups, social events, community service, and protests.
+Organizers are able to sign in and post an event which can be viewed by anyone using the site.
+Organizers can see who are interested in the event and send emails to them with event updates.

 ## Table of Contents